Patient Consent and Records in Oman

 - A doctor recommends a procedure, surgery, or treatment plan — you must be fully informed first.

-- You want to access or transfer your medical records to another provider.
+- You want to access your DARIS health records or transfer records to another provider.

 - You believe your medical information was shared without your consent.